Figure VI-1, A yellow stripe accents the lower sides of the queen snake.

-The colubrid family is the largest of all the snake families and contains all of Pennsylvania's non-poisonous species.
+The colubrid family is the largest of all the snake families and contains all of Pennsylvania's non-venomous species.
 Three-fourths of the world's 2,700 snakes belong to this family.
 There are 18 species from this family in Pennsylvania, representing 13 genera.
 The colubrid family includes arboreal snakes, and others that seldom, if ever, leave the ground.
 The state's water snakes are also included in this family.

 Generally, these snakes all have a head that is tubular to somewhat flattened.
 The head is normally as wide as the neck (See Figure VI-13), perhaps a bit more so in some species.
 The pupils of the eyes are round in Pennsylvania species (See Figure VI-14).
 The head is covered with large scales arranged in a regular pattern.
 The scales across the back may be either smooth or keeled and can help in identifying several of the species (See Figure I-10).
 There are two rows of scales on the underside of the tail (See Figure VI-7).
-There are teeth on the upper and lower jaws, but these snakes do not have the enlarged hollow fangs common to the poisonous varieties.
+There are teeth on the upper and lower jaws, but these snakes do not have the enlarged hollow fangs common to the venomous varieties.

 The colubrid snakes feed on a variety of vertebrate and invertebrate animals.
 They devour their prey whole.
 No vegetation is used in the diet of these snakes.

 Pennsylvania has three venomous snakes.
 All are members of the pit viper subfamily Crotalinae of the family Viperidae and all its species are venomous.
 Most are stout-bodied snakes with a head that is well-defined from the neck (See Figure VI-13).
 Their pupils are vertically elliptical, shaped like a cat's pupil (See Figure VI-14).
 Most members of this family are nocturnal and bear live young.
 They are considered the most advanced of the snakes.